aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Note that SageMaker doesn't support argparse actions.
 If you want to use, for example, boolean hyperparameters, you need to specify ``type`` as ``bool`` in your script and provide an explicit ``True`` or ``False`` value for this hyperparameter when instantiating your TensorFlow estimator.

-For more on training environment variables, please visit `SageMaker Containers <https://github.com/aws/sagemaker-containers>`_.

 Adapting your local TensorFlow script
 '''''''''''''''''''''''''''''''''''''